Talya Davidoff... FreeDiver CONGRATULATIONS!

 Our 2020 PWBA Team: Lindsay Boomershine, Maria Jose Rodriguez and Elysia Current

-ARTemis has joined forces with professional women in sports to get the word out about the needs of women in the arts.
+ARTemis Arts has joined forces with professional women in sports to get the word out about the needs of women in the arts.
 Yes, we're outside the box and finding the view both exciting and unfortunately similar with the women in sports and their opportunities being limited compared to the men in their field as well.
-Lindsay and Elysia will be carrying the ARTemis message about advancing the woman artists through knowledge building, exposure and support to their sponsors, fans and host cities as they participate on the 2018 PWBA Tour.
+Lindsay, Maria and Elysia will be carrying the ARTemis Arts message about advancing the woman artists through knowledge building, exposure and support to their sponsors, fans and host cities as they participate on the PWBA Tour.

 Professional Women’s Bowling Association re-launched in 2015 after being on a hiatus since 2004.
 This was devastating to us as professional women athletes.
 The re-launch has created hope, excitement, and possibly of dreams coming true.
 Being a professional woman bowler is a unique and fascinating profession and we hope that we have the opportunity to compete for many more years to come.
-The PWBA wouldn’t be possible without every sponsor that has supported the 2015 PWBA re-launch, and new sponsors like ARTemis.
+The PWBA wouldn’t be possible without every sponsor that has supported the 2015 PWBA re-launch, and new sponsors like ARTemis Arts.
 If we didn’t have wonderful people and sponsors believing in the women’s bowling, Elysia and I couldn’t be out here today pursuing our dreams.
-That’s why I am extremely grateful for this opportunity to bring PWBA into the world of ARTemis, and ARTemis in the world of Professional Women’s Bowling. " #Bowlfearless
+That’s why I am extremely grateful for this opportunity to bring PWBA into the world of ARTemis Arts, and ARTemis Arts to the world of Professional Women’s Bowling. " #Bowlfearless

 When the PWBA folded after the 2003-04 tour, women’s bowling became pretty much non-existent.
 We were silenced as bowlers and athletes, those of us still in school (high school or college) had nothing to look forward to or goals to achieve in our chosen sport.
 In 2015, twelve years later, the PWBA came back.
 Beginning in April, we are proud to begin our fourth touring season which is led by a strong, female tournament Director of Operations Tennelle Milligan.